-- Handmade Halloween treates could be handed out to trick or treaters and they were safe to eat
+- Handmade Halloween treats could be handed out to pretend characters, and they were safe to eat.

 Did everyone go to sleep one night and wake up different?
 No, it happened gradually.
 There have been so many financial and political problems coupled with war and starvation that some people didn't even know where their next meal was coming from.

 Is that what happened?
 Did we all just have so many bad things happen that we just couldn't care anymore?
 Or did we just stop caring because everyone else did?
 Good questions.
 I wonder if any of us can answer them.